Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Keep Looking Up!

 The original design for the "art infusion" project was for a tall vertical building.
-Only issue was they had the wrong building and that never existed.
+Only issue was they had the wrong building on RFP and that never existed.
 This building has a fire escape.
 So I had my trusty artistic license with me again and changed the layout.
 Like adding Elvis.
 The rusted steal security bars reminded me of Jailhouse rock so painted in bright rainbow colors

-Another building that needed some help.
 First day of double priming, as brick was in rough shape.
-Alleys always used lower grade brick.

 Will add many more images of this in progress...Many great selfies also.

-Final gouache sketch.
 The grid represents 5 x 5 ' area's put on 20 x 60' wall.

 2 0 2 1